-Based on the data collected to date and history of the Site, RI activities have been developed that will allow for determining depth of fill material, depth of native soil, depth to bedrock, and depth to groundwater.
-The potential for vapor impacts to existing for future structures may also be assessed based on findings of the soil and groundwater investigation.
-If a potential for vapor intrusion concerns are found based on the initial RI data, a follow-up vapor study will be discussed.
+Based on the data collected to date and history of the Site, RI activities have been developed that will allow for further assessment of fill material and depth of native soil, depth to bedrock, and depth to groundwater.
+The potential for vapor will also be further assessed to include a vapor intrusion investigation in accordance with NYSDEC/New York State Department of Health (NYSDOH) protocol.
 Specific goals for the RI are as follows:

-- Perform sufficient soil borings and/or test pits across the Site in a quasi-grid pattern focusing on impacted areas identified during the Phase II and areas not investigated during the Phase II.
-Borings or pits will better delineate contamination and confirm depth of fill, native soil, groundwater, and bedrock, if sufficiently shallow. - Collect and analyze representative surface/subsurface soil samples to supplement samples collected in the Phase II ESA and better characterize fill soils and native soils to quantify and assess contamination; - Install and sample groundwater monitoring wells to assess potential contamination and sources (i.e., on or off-Site), direction of groundwater flow, and potential impacts; - Conduct building environmental condition assessment that includes ACM, LBP, and other indoor hazardous materials within the existing structures. - Perform a hydraulic assessment of the groundwater in the subsurface using the installed wells: and - Fill any data gaps resulting from previous assessments.
+- Perform additional soil borings below slabs and non-former building areas to add to the existing data along with test trenching of identified soil piles.
+The focus will be on impacted areas identified during the previous investigations; - Install and sample additional groundwater wells to complement existing wells and to assess potential contamination and its sources (i.e., on or off-Site), direction of groundwater flow, and potential impacts;

-To the extent possible.
-RI field work will also include the identification of any significant structures. sensitive areas, or appurtenances that could have an impact on contaminant migration or future remedial action such as any existing storm sewer lines
+- Conduct additional building environmental condition assessment as necessary after a review of existing surveys that may include asbestos containing material (ACM), lead-based paint (LBP), and other indoor hazardous materials within the existing structures. - Perform a hydraulic assessment of the groundwater in the subsurface using the installed wells; - Complete vapor assessments most likely using soil vapor points because current structures are not in a closed envelope; - Focus on identifying former underground storage tank (UST) locations by use of geophysics to determine if USTs are still present; and - Fill in any data gaps resulting from previous assessments.

-CONTAMINANTS AND AREAS OF CONCERN
+To the extent possible, RI field work will also include the identification of any significant structures, sensitive areas, or appurtenances that could have an impact on contaminant migration or future remedial action such as any existing stormwater and/or sewer lines.

-Based on the findings related to historic use of the Site and previous investigations contaminates of concern (COCs) in the soils are SVOCs and metals.
-However, the full suite of soil contaminants as identified in 6 NYCRR Part 375 will be analyzed during the RI including: target compound list
+2.3 CONTAMINANTS AND AREAS OF CONCERN

-(TCL) volatile organic compounds (VOCs), TCL SVOCs, target analyte list (TAL) metals, polychlorinated biphenyls (PCBs), herbicides, and pesticides.
-Groundwater samples will also be analyzed for the full suite of contaminants per NYSDEC Division of Water Technical and Operational Guidance Series (TOGS).
-See Table 1 for a summary of the soil analytical results and Figure 4 for exceedances from the Phase II ESA.
-It is important to note that groundwater at the site has not been sampled.
+Based on the findings related to historic use of the Site and previous investigations, contaminates of concern (COCs) in the soils and groundwater are semi-volatile organic compounds (SVOCs), and metals as well as chlorinated solvents in groundwater.
+The potential for chlorinated solvents and petroleum/PCBs will also be assessed in site soils, groundwater, and vapors.
+The full suite of soil contaminants as identified in 6 NYCRR Part 375 will be analyzed during the RI.
+Groundwater samples will also be analyzed for the full suite of contaminants per NYSDEC Division of Water TOGS.
+See Figure 4 for an illustration on exceedances based upon the previous investigation results.

-The existing buildings will also be assessed for hazardous materials and universal wastes such as asbestos-containing material (ACM) in floors/caulk/roofing/insulation, lead-based paint (LBP) in ceilings/structures/windows/walls/doors, PCBs in light ballasts and caulk throughout the building, and mercury in fluorescent bulbs.
+The existing buildings will also be assessed for hazardous materials and universal wastes such as ACM in floors/caulk/roofing/insulation, LBP in ceilings/structures/windows/walls/doors, polychlorinated biphenyls (PCBs) in light ballasts and caulk throughout the building, and mercury in fluorescent bulbs.
+Also, drains and sumps within the building will be assessed and contents, if any, characterized.